You may not know this about me, but I’m both an editor and a writer. And a couple of years ago, I had a serious crisis of confidence.

-I had a handful of short stories and poems published, an MA in creative writing, a shortlisted entry for a national writing award, an agent at an awesome agency (who I chose between the three who had been knocking at my door asking to represent me) and 30,000 words of an unfinished manuscript.
+I’d a handful of short stories and poems published, achieved an MA in creative writing, was shortlisted for a national writing award, landed a literary agent at an awesome agency (who I chose between the three who had been knocking at my door asking to represent me) and I had 30,000 words of an unfinished manuscript sitting on my computer.

 And I hadn’t written anything for a year.
 I felt like a complete failure.

 When we don’t live up to the high expectations we set for ourselves, everything we’ve already achieved fades into the background.
 A sense of failure comes crushing down on us, and we feel like we’re suffocating in unreached potential.

 Often, all that’s needed is a shift in perspective.